Luis de Santángel: Funding

 A bust of Luis de Santángel in the Alameda garden of Valencia.

 In 1486, Columbus met with Ferdinand II and Isabella I to propose his plan of finding a passage to India by sailing west rather than east.
 While the Spanish monarchs were interested in his plans, they turned him down on the basis that they were financially tied up with fighting the Moors.
-To prevent Columbus from seeking out competing monarchs and nations, Ferdinand II and Isabella provided Columbus with a retainer of 12,000 maravedis (about USD $840 in modern currency), and in 1489, they provided him with documentation to obtain food and lodging in any Spanish municipality.
+To prevent Columbus from seeking out competing monarchs and nations, Ferdinand II and Isabella provided Columbus with a retainer of 12,000 maravedis (about USD $840 in modern currency) per year (a typical, respectable salary for a sailor at the time).
+In 1489, they provided him with documentation to obtain food and lodging in any Spanish municipality at royal expense.

 Following the Spanish victory against the Moors, Columbus was called to meet with the Spanish Monarchs again on January 12, 1492, to discuss funding his voyage.
 Isabella was still not convinced, and Columbus left the meeting upset, confiding in Santángel that he planned to seek financial funding from France or England—whichever nation agreed first.
 Using his position as a royal treasurer, Santángel met with Isabella and convinced her to accept Columbus's proposal by alluding to the fame and glory that would come with Columbus's success in finding a new sea-route to the Indies.
 This is how his son and biographer, Ferdinand Columbus, described the meeting:

 By the time January of 1492 had already begun, on the same day the Admiral departed from Santa Fe, much to the displeasure of many, including Luis de Santángel, whom we have previously mentioned, he, longing for a remedy, presented himself before the Queen.
 With words inspired by his desire to persuade her, and at the same time to admonish her, he said that he was greatly amazed to see that, although Her Highness had always been prompt in spirit for every grave and important matter, she now lacked the same resolve to undertake another endeavor in which little was risked, yet from which so much service to God and the exaltation of His Church could result —not to mention the immense increase and glory it could bring to her kingdoms and states.
 Moreover, if some other prince were to achieve what the Admiral offered, the damage to her state would be clear.
 In such a case, her friends and servants would rightly reprimand her, while her enemies would harshly criticize her.
 They would all later say that such misfortune was well deserved, causing her regret and leaving her successors to feel just sorrow.

 The Queen followed his advice, she ordered Columbus to be brought back, and the Monarchs accepted his terms in the Capitulations of Santa Fe.
 Going a step further, Santángel arranged for the majority of the expedition's funding (without interest) by contributing much from his own pocket and additional money he had borrowed.
 Later, the Kings paid him back the money borrowed.